-If you dispose of shares or instalment receipts for more than their tax cost you may be assessed on any net gain.
-If you disposed of shares or instalment receipts for less than their tax cost you may be entitled to offset the loss against other capital gains you made in 2000/2001 or to carry the loss forward to be offset against any capital gains you may make in the future.
+If you dispose of shares for more than their tax cost you may be assessed on any net gain.
+If you disposed of shares for less than their tax cost you may be entitled to offset the loss against other capital gains you made in 2001/2002 or to carry the loss forward to be offset against any capital gains you may make in the future.

-If you are to be assessed on the gain under the capital gains tax provisions you should include the gain in your calculation of the capital gain in Item 17 Box H of your 2000/2001 tax return (Supplement section).
+If you are to be assessed on the gain under the capital gains tax provisions you should include the gain in your calculation of the capital gain in Item 17 Box H of your 2001/2002 tax return (Supplement section).

-If you have made a capital loss and you are offsetting the loss against another capital gain you made during 2000/2001 you should include the loss in your calculation of net capital gains at Item 17 Box A of your 2000/2001 tax return

-(Supplement section).
-Alternatively, if the loss is to be carried forward to be offset against future capital gains the loss should be recorded at Item 17 Box V of your 2000/2001 tax return (Supplement section).
+If you have made a capital loss and you are offsetting the loss against another capital gain you made during 2001/2002 you should include the loss in your calculation of net capital gains at Item 17 Box A of your 2001/2002 tax return (Supplement section).
+Alternatively, if the loss is to be carried forward to be offset against future capital gains the loss should be recorded at Item 17 Box V of your 2001/2002 tax return (Supplement section).

-If you did not make an election in your 1997/98 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) and you sold your shares or instalment receipts within 30 days of the end of the restriction period you will not be assessed under the Capital Gains Tax provisions.
+If you did not make an election in your 1997/1998 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) and you sold your shares within 30 days of the end of the restriction period you will not be assessed under the Capital Gains Tax provisions.
 Instead you will be assessable under the employee share scheme provisions of the Tax Act.